MrBlenny/s3-static-uploader/README.md

 # S3 Static Uploader

 This provides a few utils that make manipulating your s3 bucket easy.
 It is designed to upload an entire directory and configure it for static hosting.
+Each util function takes in an `s3` object which you'll need to create and configure yourself using the aws-sdk.
+Usually this is done something like `const s3 = new AWS.S3({ signatureVersion: 'v4' });`.

 Install with:
 `npm i s3-static-uploader`